Most deadly US crash since 2009 kills 20

-A limousine failed to stop at an intersection in upstate New York and struck a parked vehicle, killing 20 people in the deadliest transportation accident in the United States in nearly a decade, authorities said Sunday.
+A limousine carrying several couples to a birthday party failed to stop at an intersection in upstate New York and struck a parked vehicle, killing 20 people in the deadliest transportation accident in the United States in nearly a decade, according to authorities and a family member.

-The crash happened shortly before 2 p.m.
-ET Saturday in Schoharie, New York State Police First Deputy Superintendent Chris Fiore told reporters.
-The 2001 Ford Excursion was traveling southwest on State Route 30 when it didn't stop at the intersection with State Route 30 A and collided with an SUV in the parking lot, Fiore said.
+The 2001 Ford Excursion limo was traveling southwest on State Route 30 when it didn't stop at the intersection with State Route 30 A and collided with an SUV in the parking lot shortly before 2 p.m.
+Saturday in Schoharie, New York State Police First Deputy Superintendent Chris Fiore said.

-All 18 people in the limo were killed, including the driver, Fiore said.
-Two pedestrians near the unoccupied 2015 Toyota Highlander in the parking lot were also killed, he said.
-The people who died were all adults.
+All 18 people in the limo were killed, including the driver, Fiore said Sunday.
+Two pedestrians near the unoccupied, parked 2015 Toyota Highlander were also killed, he said.

-"Our thoughts and prayers are with the victims and their families following this horrific tragedy," Fiore said.
+Valerie Abeling told CNN her niece, Erin Vertucci and Erin's husband Shane McGowan, who were married in June, were among the victims in the limo.

+"My family is just going through a lot," Abeling said.
+"It's a horrible tragedy and there's no words to describe how we feel."

 Authorities are still notifying the families of victims and declined to release the victims' names, according to Fiore.

+"My niece was four years older than him, and she said she found the love of her life," she said.
+"He was very sweet and very kind and very funny."

+Fiore said: "Our thoughts and prayers are with the victims and their families following this horrific tragedy."

-He said authorities were able to figure out the limo's direction of travel and what occurred based on evidence found at the crash scene.
-He said there were witnesses to the crash.
+He said authorities were able to figure out the direction the limo was traveling and what occurred based on evidence found at the crash scene.

 Fiore said authorities couldn't answer several questions at this point, such as if the limo's occupants were wearing seat belts, whether the vehicle's brakes were working or whether the driver was speeding.